tavaresc/pokecards/README.md

 # Pokeapli

-This is a starter application to show many Pokemons cards such as in the "Top Trumps"game.
+This is a starter application to show many Pokemons cards such as in the "Top Trumps" game.
 It is build from the play-scala-starter-example available at https://github.com/playframework/play-scala-starter-example/tree/2.5.x .

 ## Running